7frank/ai-ui-playground/src/content/docs/ai/Natural Language Processing/LLM Self Hosting.md

 The large size of the LocalAI Docker image, which is about 50GB, is mainly due to the inclusion of CUDA for GPU support and numerous Python dependencies for various backends.
 Users have reported significant sizes for these images, with one version being 36.9GB compressed on quay.io, which can be problematic for operations like GitHub Actions due to space limitations.

+> run `baobab` to find directories with large files that you can delete

 LocalAI has addressed these concerns by introducing `-core` images that exclude the extra Python dependencies, significantly reducing the size of the Docker images.
 These core versions are aimed at users who do not need the Python-based backends, offering a lighter alternative for deployment.

 For users who require the functionalities provided by the Python dependencies but are concerned about the Docker image size, it's possible to manually add Python-based backends to the `-core` images.
 This process involves executing `make` commands to prepare the dependencies for the desired backend as detailed in the Dockerfile, though it requires a more manual and involved approach.